 (ii) Analysis.
-W owns more than 50% of the stock of S1 and more than 50% of the capital and profits of PRS thereby satisfying paragraph (b)(1)(i) of this section.
+W owns more than 50% of the stock of S1 and more than 50% of PRS thereby satisfying paragraph (b)(1)(i) of this section.
 Although W manages both S1 and PRS, W is not able to satisfy the requirements of paragraph (b)(1)(v) of this section as the two businesses do not provide goods or services that are the same or customarily offered together; there are no significant centralized business elements; and no facts indicate that the businesses are operated in coordination with, or reliance upon, one another.
-W must treat S1 and PRS as separate trades or businesses for purposes of applying \$1.199A-1(d).
+W must treat S1 and PRS as separate trades or businesses for purposes of applying Sec.
+1.199A-1(d).

-(i) Facts.
-E owns a 60% interest in the capital and profits of each of four partnerships (PRS1, PRS2, PRS3, and PRS4).
+- (i) Facts.
+E owns a 60% interest in each of four partnerships (PRS1, PRS2, PRS3, and PRS4).
 Each partnership operates a hardware store.
 A team of executives oversees the operations of all four of the businesses and controls the policy decisions involving the business as a whole.
 Human resources and accounting are centralized for the four businesses.
 E reports PRS1, PRS3, and PRS4 as an aggregated trade or business under paragraph (b)(1) of this section and reports PRS2 as a separate trade or business.
-Only PRS2 generates a net taxable loss.

-(ii) Analysis.
-E owns more than 50% of the capital and profits of each partnership thereby satisfying paragraph (b)(1)(i) of this section.
+Only PRS2 generates a net taxable loss. - (ii) Analysis.
+E owns more than 50% of each partnership thereby satisfying paragraph (b)(1)(i) of this section.
 Under paragraph (b)(1)(v) of this section, the following factors are satisfied: Paragraph (b)(1)(v)(A) of this section because each partnership operates a hardware store; and paragraph (b)(1)(v)(B) of this section because the businesses share accounting and human resource functions.
-E's decision to aggregate only PRS1, PRS3, and PRS4 into a single trade or business for purposes of applying §1.199A-1(d) is permissible.
-The loss from PRS2 will be netted against the aggregate profits of PRS1, PRS3 and PRS4 pursuant to §1.199A-1(d)(2)(iii).
+E's decision to aggregate only PRS1, PRS3, and PRS4 into a single trade or business for purposes of applying Sec.
+1.199A-1(d) is permissible.
+The loss from PRS2 will be netted against the aggregate profits of PRS1, PRS3, and PRS4 pursuant to Sec.
+1.199A-1(d)(2)(iii).

-(i) Facts.
-Assume the same facts as Example 4 of this paragraph, and that F owns a 10% interest in the capital and profits of PRS1, PRS2, PRS3, and PRS4.

-(ii) Analysis.
-Because under paragraph (b)(1)(i) of this section E owns more than 50% of the capital and profits in the four partnerships, F may aggregate PRS 1, PRS2, PRS3, and PRS4 as a single trade or business for purposes of applying 1.199A-1(d), provided that F can demonstrate that the ownership test is met by E.
+- (i) Facts.
+Assume the same facts as Example 4 of paragraph (d)(4) of this section, and that F owns a 10% interest in PRS1, PRS2, PRS3, and PRS4. - (ii) Analysis.
+Because under paragraph (b)(1)(i) of this section E owns more than 50% of the four partnerships, F may aggregate PRS 1, PRS2, PRS3, and PRS4 as a single trade or business for purposes of applying Sec.
+1.199A-1(d), provided that F can demonstrate that the ownership test is met by E.